Chronic Neck Pain Is Long Lasting & Troublesome Pain In The Neck & Shoulders

 Considering the progression from acute to chronic neck pain, it is vitally important to treat any injury as soon as possible to prevent this type of obstruction and chronic neck pain.
 Once chronic pain has developed, ongoing inflammation is perpetuated by poor neck posture at work and when sleeping contributing to a repetitive type injury.
 Stopping the cycle of inflammation is necessary by correcting this poor posture using neck supports, ergonomics and neck pillows, removing specific irritation with neck traction, using healing herbs to reduce pain and inflammation, along with specific neck exercises.
 This type of approach can help to break the pain – inflammation cycle, promote healing and help resolve long-standing chronic neck pain.
 For those who still find they are suffering chronic neck pain despite all attempts, there are ways to help in coping with neck pain.
 It is also important to reduce the risk factors for neck pain when possible.

-A recent scientific article in a January 30, 2014 publication in Drugs in R&D indicates that a combination of ALA (α-lipoic acid) and (SOD) superoxide dismutase is a useful natural approach to chronic neck pain in addition to traditional therapies.
+A scientific study in a 2014 publication of Drugs in R&D indicates that a combination of ALA (a-lipoic acid) and (SOD) superoxide dismutase is a useful natural approach to chronic neck pain in addition to traditional therapies.
 These supplements, being antioxidants which have their effects on nerve inflammation and disease progression, improves pain control and helps with therapy compliance.
 The study used 600 mg of ALA and 140 IU of SOD per day.